outsidedav/swift/analytics/mobile_analytics.md

 ## Step 12.
 Testing your app
 {: #appid_testing}

-Is everything set-up correctly?
+Is everything configured correctly?
 Time to test it out!

 1. Open your app.
 If you have a web application, use a browser.
 If you have an iOS client application, open with the Xcode emulator.
 2. Compile and run the application on your emulator or device.